GregoryRHart/Population_Dynamics/README.txt

 NOTES

 The code takes as input files: inputs.dat, P1_target.dat, P2_target.dat, resIdx.dat, h.dat, J.dat, epitopes.dat (optional) and the files listed in epitopes.dat.

-There is a lot of work that still needs to be done on this code.
-Both in terms of functionality and optimization.